The Levee, Chicago: Prostitution in Chicago after the Levee District

 Although the Levee District had closed down in 1912, prostitution continued to be a problem in Chicago.
 The closing of the Levee had initiated changes throughout the city's sexual commerce.
 There were no brothels, but that didn't stop many men and women.
 They moved from brothels and saloons to cabarets, nightclubs and other nighttime scenes.
 Solicitation was still available, and the sex entrepreneurs were still willing to pay law enforcement to keep quiet.

 The election of Chicago Mayor William "Big Bill" Hale Thompson in 1915 reactivated the illegal business in the Levee.
 Many of the brothels were reopened as hotels, saloons or cabarets.
 "Big Jim" Colosimo and his wife Victoria Moresco took over three brothels and control of the district.
 His Colosimo's Café, frequented by famous guests such as Enrico Caruso, became the center of high society in Chicago.
 Due to his Italian origins, Colosimo became the target of Sicilian blackmail bands like the Black Hand Gang (La Mano Nera), which increasingly threatened him.
 For fear of kidnapping, he sought shelter with his co-relatives Johnny Torrio in New York City.
-Torrio, a cousin of Victoria Moresco, sent Al Capone to reorganize the situation there.
-Capone began his career in the restaurant in this district The Four Deuces (2222 South Wabash).
+Torrio, a cousin of Victoria Moresco, sent Al Capone to rectify the situation there.
+Capone began his career at a restaurant in this district called The Four Deuces (2222 South Wabash).
 The four-storey brick building, which also housed an office and a brothel upstairs, was initially owned by Jonny Torrio.
 It is believed that he tortured his rivals in the basement of the "Four Deuces".

 In the beginning of the 1920s, vice syndicates of the time moved to the suburbs where law enforcement was easier to persuade.
 Although laws were established to control or eliminate prostitution, they were not backed up by the court system.
 "In many cases, the defendant did not appear in trial in which case the charges were dropped and the bond seized."

 It was shown that even when they were sentenced, none of the prostitutes were sentenced correctly.
 Only 15 of the 320 cases were found guilty in a group of cases they had selected.

 In the final decades of the 20th century, establishments similar to brothels reentered the city.
 New businesses like peepshows, massage parlors, and bars featuring live showgirls opened.
 In the 1980s, however, most were shut down and turned into condominiums, restaurants, and high-end retail stores.